Back to Articles

 Overall, the Building Safety Act aims to create a more robust regulatory framework for building safety in the UK, preventing similar tragedies from occurring in the future.
 It has been designed to ensure that the safety of residents and occupants is placed at the forefront of building design, construction, and maintenance.

-To begin with, the Building Safety Act will apply to all residential Higher Risk Buildings (HRBs), new and existing.
+To begin with, the Building Safety Act applies to all residential Higher Risk Buildings (HRBs), new and existing.
 (These are buildings that contain at least two residential dwellings; are over 18m or seven storeys in height; and hospitals and care homes.)
-They will all be required to create a digital golden thread of information, with serious consequences if they are found to falsify information.
-While new HRBs will be able to start on the right foot, it will be harder to capture historic information for existing residential Higher Risk Buildings, as the assets will have aged and changed hands over the years.
+They are required to create a digital golden thread of information, with serious consequences if they are found to falsify information.
+While new HRBs can start on the right foot, it is harder to capture historic information for existing residential Higher Risk Buildings, as the assets have aged and changed hands over the years.

 What’s the difference between the Building Safety Act and the Digital Golden Thread?

 The Building Safety Act is the full legislation that aims to bring about cultural change in the industry to make sure buildings are safe for people to live and work in.
-One part of this more rigorous regulatory framework is the launch of the new Building Safety Regulator, who will focus on encouraging professional competency.
+One part of this more rigorous regulatory framework is the launch of the Building Safety Regulator, whose role is to focus on encouraging professional competency.
 Another part is the requirement of all in scope buildings to possess a digital golden thread.

 The digital golden thread is a term, referenced by Dame Judith Hackitt in her report, to describe the end-to-end digital information flow that connects different phases of a construction project.
 This includes the planning, design and construction to commissioning, operation and maintenance, handover, and ongoing operations.

 The ambition of the digital golden thread is to create one seamless, accessible, flow of digital information.
-It will put in place a higher standard of information-keeping than the industry has used for decades, which will assure the new Building Safety Regulator that buildings are being managed safely.
+It puts in place a higher standard of information-keeping than the industry has used for decades, which then assures the new Building Safety Regulator that buildings are being managed safely.

-The benefit is twofold; it can enable stakeholders to make informed decisions throughout the lifecycle of a project or asset, and can create an auditable trail of that decision making process, which will hold those stakeholders accountable.
+The benefit is twofold; it can enable stakeholders to make informed decisions throughout the lifecycle of a project or asset, and can create an auditable trail of that decision making process, to hold those stakeholders accountable if necessary.

 The principles of the digital golden thread are that it: